Kitten playing with small ball.

 How often should I groom my kitten?

-Most kittens are self-grooming, but getting them used to brushing, combing, and nail trims is a definitely a good idea.
+Most kittens self-groom, but it’s good to get them used to brushing, combing, and nail trims early.

 What type of toys are best for kittens?

-How do I handle kitten teething and biting behaviors?
+How do I handle teething and biting behaviors?

-When should I start flea and tick prevention for my kitten?
+When should I start flea and tick prevention?

 How do I ensure my kitten gets enough exercise?